-Leading European legal and tax advisor CMS has published its first edition of the International Guide to Pensions, an overview of the current pension regulations across 21 countries in and outside Europe.
+Leading European legal and tax advisor CMS has published its first edition of the International Guide to Pensions, an overview of the current pension regulations across 21 countries in and outside Europe, including Germany.

 “Only CMS, with our unmatched footprint across Europe and market-leading position, could pull together such a detailed document,” says Bernd Roock, Head of the CMS Employment & Pensions Practice.
 “More and more clients are looking beyond their local markets for business opportunities.
 Our guide helps bring together all the different pension regulations into a useful reference guide for anyone interested in pensions anywhere in Europe.”